-- A. The Marine Recreation environment designation should be assigned to areas on the Port Peninsula that are used or planned to be used for boating facilities, water-oriented recreation and commercial uses.
+- A. The Marine Recreation environment designation should be assigned to areas on the Port Peninsula that are used or planned to be used for boating facilities, water-oriented recreation, and commercial uses.
 Preferred uses include: - 1.
-Boating facilities including marinas, launch ramps, boat moorage, maintenance and repair, and upland boat storage; together with offices and other associated facilities;
+Boating facilities including marinas, launch ramps, boat moorage, maintenance and repair, and upland boat storage; together with offices and other associated facilities. - 2.
+Water-oriented recreation such as trails and viewing areas; water access, water-related recreation, active playgrounds, and significant art installations, performance space, or interpretive features. - 3.
+Water-oriented commercial uses. - B. Operation and management of the Marine Recreation environment should be directed towards maintaining and enhancing water-oriented services, while ensuring that existing and future activity does not degrade ecological functions. - C. All development should ensure no net loss of shoreline ecological functions. - D. Innovative approaches to restoration and mitigation should be encouraged, including incentive and alternative mitigation programs such as advance mitigation and fee-in-lieu.